rjshap/AutoSharesAPI/web-api/introduction.md

 Signup for onboarding development http://devgapp.autoshares.com:8080/gapp/auth0/createUserAccount

 You will be directed to an Auth0 login page and can either Sign-in or Sign-up

+### Trading APIs

+This is the trader's API that invokes actions typically performed by trader's widgets: placing orders, getting quotes, configuring price alerts, and so forth.
+This API can be called from anywhere simply using your app's API key and a user's credentials.

 ### Have Questions?